MaxSoloshenko/restapi/README.md

 * Method is on of GET, POST, DELETE, PUT
 * URL is a full endpoint url or part like "/project/add"
 * Params is array of params for request
-* Timeout is brake in seconds.
-It will be performed before run case
+* Timeout is an idle in seconds.
+It will wait that time before run case
+* Loop is max number of repetitions for this request.
+It will be repeated until all expectations are done
+* LoopTimeout is an idle in seconds between repetitions
 * Body is a request body as json object
 * Expectations is array of expected results